CyberT33N/Socket.IO-Example/README.md

         "room": "mocha"
     }]
 }]
-// In order to use Unit Test create aswell two testing user.
+// In order to use Unit Test create as well two testing user.
 ```